-A manufacturing ERP, which ties the various operations together into a single platform, greatly automates the whole lot tracking process, usually thanks to the following abilities:
+A manufacturing software that ties the various operations together into a single platform makes the whole lot tracking process mostly automated, usually thanks to the following abilities:

 - Automated lot management, which is a core part of inventory and warehouse management.

-- A single source of truth – the ability to follow lots through all different processes, from purchase receipt, use in production, warehouse movements, sales and shipping.
+- A single source of truth – the ability to follow lots through all of the different processes, from purchase receipt, use in production, warehouse movements and sales to shipping.

-- Automatically managing the usage of items according to FIFO or FEFO principles, which saves time, prevents confusion and minimizes data-entry.
+- Automatically managing the usage of items according to FIFO or FEFO principles, which saves time, prevents confusion, and minimizes data entry errors.

 The Lifecycle of a Lot

-What does lot tracking look like with Manufacturing ERP?
+What does lot tracking look like with a Manufacturing ERP?

 - For example, when receiving goods, the stock worker can simply print out an automatically generated, unique label to stick on the box of received items, which identifies the specific lot.

-- Then, when the next handling operation takes place, e.g. moving items to the shop-floor, the next worker only looks into the ERP system to see what his/her task is, what materials he/she must pick, which lot and the storage location.
+- Then, when the next handling operation takes place, e.g. moving items to the shop floor, the next worker only has to look at the ERP system to see what his/her task is, what materials he/she must pick, which lot and the storage location.